GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-02_na.md

 ```r
 x <- c("A", "B", NA, "D")
 ```
-To check, if the vector has one or more "not available" values, use the `is.na` function.
+To check if the vector has one or more "not available" values, use the `is.na` function.

 ```r